aarnadlr/html-js-webpack4-boiler/README.md

 ```

-8. The boilerplate is complete.
+8. The boilerplate is complete!
 To experience both html and js live-reloading in development, run:

 ```
 npm run start
 ```

-Thank you and good luck.
+Thank you and good luck!

 a